Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

 How to show the immutability of a blockchain in UX design

-Transparency helps to increase trust in Web3 product.
-It is important to openly illustrate how blockchain immutability works by giving proper security warns, even in simple cases of UX.
+Transparency helps to increase trust in Web3 products.
+It is essential to illustrate how blockchain immutability works openly by giving proper security warnings, even in simple cases of UX.

-Many actions (besides financial transitions) that users perform in Web3 apps are transactional-based, and that action might be irreversible.
+Many actions (besides financial transitions) that users perform in Web3 apps are transactional-based, and those actions might be irreversible.

 Third challenge — Impress with creativity, but don’t distract from features

 It is a standard for most Web3 products to impress users with a creative design and fascinating animations or website flow.
-The aspect of the decentralisation of the industry gives products the flexibility and freedom to unveil their creativity and build a whole brand identity based around a sushi emoji, for example.
+The decentralization of the industry gives products the flexibility and freedom to unveil their creativity and build a whole brand identity based around a sushi emoji, for example.

-For Web3 products it’s crucial to stand out.
-Because it should be exciting and memorable for users, while creating a strong connection with a specific crypto target audience.
+For Web3 products, it’s crucial to stand out.
+It should be exciting and memorable for users while creating a solid connection with a specific crypto target audience.
 On the other hand, many different products in Web3 are trying to compete with their extraordinary brand identity.
-By doing so, many Web3 product owners can lose the sharp image of their audience, and hence lose the valuable connection with the potential users.
+By doing so, many Web3 product owners can lose the sharp image of their audience and hence lose the valuable connection with potential users.

 The importance of profound UX/UI research in Web3 design

-To avoid misinterpretation in design it is essential to invest more in building an excellent brand identity.
-The UX/UI research could take reasonably long, but it will make a truly impactful change to build loyalty and connection with customers.
+To avoid misinterpretation in design, investing more in building an excellent brand identity is essential.
+The UX/UI research could take reasonably long, but it will make a genuinely impactful change in building customer loyalty and connection.

 For fintech products in Web3, the urgency of this factor goes even further.